Start installing PE in a Windows environment

 When prompted in the terminal, log into the Linux node as the

-Download the PE installer to the server that will be your
+Download the PE installer to the server that you intend to use

 wget --content-disposition '<DOWNLOAD_URL>'